linz/lds-bulk-updater/README.md

 ## Simple Overview

-1.Takes the layer ids from the user \n
+1. Takes the layer ids from the user
-2. creates a draft id for the each layer id in the list. \n
+2. creates a draft id for the each layer id in the list.
-3. Use the genertaed draft id to trigger the import \n
+3. Use the genertaed draft id to trigger the import
 4. Use the layer id and draft id to update the existing layer and publish the new dataset.